Ahlfeldt/AHSY-toolkit/README.md

 When using the toolkit in your work, please cite Ahlfeldt, Heblich, Seidel, Fan (2026): The price of productivity.
 Berlin School of Economics Discussion Paper.

-This toolkit complements and buildings on the [AHS2023-toolkit](https://github.com/Ahlfeldt/AHS2023-toolkit) designed for residential property price and rent indices.
+This toolkit complements and builds on the [AHS2023-toolkit](https://github.com/Ahlfeldt/AHS2023-toolkit) designed for residential property price and rent indices.

 ## How to Use the Toolkit